HungPham14/FullStackApp/run-tracker-ios-app/readme.txt

 ├── README.md

 Tools and Technologies
-Front-End: JavaScript React Native Framework
+Front-End: JavaScript, React Native Framework
 Back-End: Python, Flask Framework
 Database: PostgreSQL
 Deployment: AWS, Google Cloud, Heroku
+Networking: When testing on a physical device, ensure your Flask server is accessible from the device.
+Use your local network IP address instead of localhost.